dwebprotocol/cli-1/README.md

 ## Overview

 The [dWeb Protocol Suite](https://dwebx.org) is a peer-to-peer network for sharing files and data.
-This command-line provides a convenient set of tools for accessing the network.
+This command-line provides a convenient set of tools for accessing the dWeb.

 There are two common kinds of "dDatabases":